fssa-batch3/sec_a_ishwarya.sankar__corejava_project_2/README.md

 ## Introduction

 ### Purpose
-The purpose of this application is to know more details about the hospital and book the appointment with doctor and also they can buy medicine through line.
+The purpose of this application is to know more details about the hospital and book the appointment with doctor and also they can buy medicine through online.

 ### Features